clirdlf/ndsa.org/conference/digital-preservation-2023-cfp.md

 **Note:** For the members of our community who are unable to join us for this fully in-person event in St. Louis, please stay tuned for future information on alternative ways to engage and participate at a later time.

+## Funding Support
+[DPOE-N](https://www.dpoe.network/) is pleased to offer funding support for citizens and residents of the United States of America to attend NDSA Digital Preservation 2023 in St. Louis.
+Funding can be used to cover registration costs and associated travel expenses.

+Applications for funding from new and emerging professionals and those whose employment has been impacted by the COVID-19 pandemic will be prioritized.
+Applications will be accepted on a rolling basis.

+For more information and to submit an application for funding, please visit the [Professional Development Funding](https://www.dpoe.network/professional-development-support/) webpage.
+If you have any questions, please email Natalie Baur, Program Director, at nbaur@pratt.edu.

 ## Questions?
 Feel free to reach out to ndsa.digipres@gmail.com and someone will get back to you as soon as possible.